wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 20 And the valiant deeds of Samuel gained him a name amongst the brave men of Columbia.

-21 Now , in the same month , the Scorpion and the Tigress , two righting vessels of Columbia , on lake Huron , were captured by the men of Britain.
+21 Now , in the same month , the Scorpion and the Tigress , two fighting vessels of Columbia , on lake Huron , were captured by the men of Britain.

 22 Likewise , about this time , there were numerous other evils that befel the sons of Columbia ;

 23 Inasmuch as a brave captain , whose sur-name was Morris , was obliged to consume his ship with fire , lest she should fall into the hands of the enemy ; and she was called the Adams.*

-* U.S. frigate Adams.
+* U. S. frigate Adams.

 [261]